soveran/ohm/README.md

 ### References explained

-Doing a {Ohm::Model.reference reference} is actually just a shortcut for the following:
+Doing a `Ohm::Model.reference` is actually just a shortcut for the following:

 ```ruby